-Middlesex County Freeholder Kenneth Armwood chairs the County’s Business Development and Education Committee.
-Freeholder Armwood’s accomplishments reflect his mission: to provide services and programs that will keep the County’s schools and businesses strong, relevant, and effective.
+Middlesex County Freeholder Deputy Director Kenneth Armwood chairs the County’s Business Innovation, Education and Opportunity Committee.
+Deputy Director Armwood’s accomplishments reflect his mission: to provide services and programs that will keep the County’s schools and businesses strong, relevant, and effective.

-Joining the Freeholder Board in March 2013, Freeholder Armwood oversees the Middlesex County Business Development and Education Committee, which fosters economic, cultural, artistic and educational development.
+Joining the Freeholder Board in March 2013, Deputy Director Armwood oversees the County’s Business Innovation, Education and Opportunity Committee, which fosters economic, cultural, artistic and educational development.
+He was named Freeholder Deputy Director in 2020.
 Some of his most notable accomplishments as a Freeholder include:

 • Establishing an Annual Business Summit which brings together leaders in education, business, healthcare, and government to build and expand partnerships the County has made to meet the growing and changing needs of the business community.